LukeMadhanga/PHPDocumentParser/README.md

 #### April 29th 2016
 **Improved .doc process**

 The script to parse .doc files is unreliable: it breaks on complicated documents.
-I would suggest installing the antiiword command line utility as that works almost perfectly for the larger majority of documents.
+I would suggest installing the `antiword` command line utility as that works almost perfectly for the larger majority of documents.